Steffi Lewis Online

 Shares, retweets, comments and likes are becoming more important

-So start blogging today and watch your search engine position climb for your domain, but remember that individual blog posts can rank separately and if you're publishing content that's timely, then that post on its own may get onto page one and squirt some extra Google juice your way!
+So start business blogging today and watch your search engine position climb for your domain, but remember that individual blog posts can rank separately and if you're publishing content that's timely, then that post on its own may get onto page one and squirt some extra Google juice your way!

 One final word of caution though.
-Blogging takes time to work and if you're in a saturated vertical market with lots of similar competition, don't expect page one anytime soon.
+Business blogging takes time to work and if you're in a saturated vertical market with lots of similar competition, don't expect page one anytime soon.
 Instead, you can use your blog to raise your profile on social media and prove your authority to your business contacts.